github/codeql/docs/language/learn-ql/writing-queries/defining-the-results-of-a-query.rst

     Note

     An in-depth discussion of ``select`` statements for path queries is not included in this topic.
 However, you can develop the string column of the ``select`` statement in the same way as for alert queries.
-For more specific information about path queries, see ":doc:`Creating path queries <path-queries>`."
+For more specific information about path queries, see ":doc:`Creating path queries <creating-path-queries>`."

 Developing a select statement
 -----------------------------